mgi24/tvdigital/README.md

-# tvdigital
+# tvdigital id HTTP ONLY
-m3u8 for OTT Navigator playlist
+m3u8 for OTT Navigator / IPTV
+m3u file download manual or use this link to direct download: